 Renewal of a partnership with Lycée Pierre Mendès France

-Free technical inspections for students' vehicles
+Free pre-inspection services for student vehicles

-Students will be able to have their vehicles checked FREE OF CHARGE as part of a pre-technical inspection.
-Thepre-inspections willbe carried out bystudents from partner high schools, supervised by their teachers.
-Any issues that could lead to a re-inspection during the technical inspection will be reported to the students who have entrusted their vehicles to the program.
+Students will be able to have their vehicles inspected FREE OF CHARGE as part of a pre-inspection.Students from partner high schools, supervised by their teachers, will conduct these pre-inspections.
+Any issues that could result in the vehicle being sent back for a re-inspection during the official technical inspection will be reported to the students who brought their vehicles in.

-Operation "Students, Road Safety, and the Environment"
+"Students, Road Safety, and the Environment" Campaign

 – Monday, December 9, 2019, from 10 a.m. to 4 p.m. –

-Arnaud de Villeneuve Health Campus, 641 avenue du Doyen Gaston Giraud – 34000 Montpellier
+Arnaud de Villeneuve Health Campus, 641 Avenue du Doyen Gaston Giraud – 34000 Montpellier